 Consider a different scenario wherein two people are injured in an auto accident, each filing a bodily injury claim of $250,000.
 Assuming that the victims also incurred $70,000 in car damage, a $500,000 CSL policy wouldn’t cover the extra $70,000.

 Should You Buy a Split Limit or CSL Auto Insurance Policy?

-It’s difficult to foresee which one of the two options may work in your favor.
+It isn’t easy to foresee which one of the two options may work in your favor.
 Either can be ideal for the policyholder, depending on the specifics of the auto accident.
 The uncertainty of car accident outcomes and the ever-increasing medical and auto repair/replacement costs make it important to increase coverage limits to maintain comprehensive auto insurance protection.

 Many motorists not only increase the limits on their policies but also purchase extra riders to avoid being underinsured.
-For example, umbrella liability policies are usually an affordable way to expand your auto liability protection.
-They’re an excellent option for maximizing coverage where the limits on your policy aren’t sufficient enough to protect you from financial loss when facing large liability claims.
+For example, umbrella liability policies are usually affordable to expand your auto liability protection.
+They’re an excellent option for maximizing coverage where the limits on your policy aren’t sufficient to protect you from financial loss when facing large liability claims.

 Whether you choose CSL or split limit liability insurance, buy the maximum possible limit for comprehensive protection.
 Contact our experts at C.V.
 Mason Insurance Agency if you’re looking for maximum auto liability insurance protection.
 We can help you top up your coverage with the necessary riders.